Where once I found it scary, I now found it hilarious, but I enjoyed it both times.

-Several scenes later, Robert meets his ex at a bar after she called.
+Several scenes later, Robert meets his ex-wife at a bar after she called him.
 He shows up in a jacket and tie, hoping she has loving on her mind.
-His is disappointed when she says she wants to talk about Richie’s claims of seeing a werewolf.
+He is disappointed when she says she wants to talk about Richie’s claims of seeing a werewolf.
 The best line in the film happens when she tells him that Richie thinks he is a werewolf and Robert responds, “That’s lunacy.”
 Exactly!

 As my brothers wrote, this movie is completely dated but that is not the films biggest flaw.
 Where this film lacks is simply in production value.
 Much of the acting is passable at best.
 The special effects fair no better.
 This must have been made on the cheap as the sets are limited.
 Most of the film takes place outdoors or the cabin.
 There are no establishing shots of the city Richie lives in or aerial shots of the werewolf infested woods.
 A bigger budget would have meant better actors, sets, effects and an all-around higher quality look.